Bricktech2000/Notes/notes/life-long investing.md

 _advantages of investing_

-- prevents economic crises from affecting one’s net worth
+- prevents economic crises from affecting one's net worth
 - takes advantage of compound interest from a young age
 - prevents the situation where it is [[difficult]] saving some of your [[money]] because your lifestyle is shaped around spending a certain amount of it, which is called [[lifestyle inflation]]. however, implementing this strategy from a young age will mean that you will never know what it's like to have the money you're [[invest]]ing, and so you will not miss it. in theory. see <https://youtu.be/eDa1U9qJKxo?t=263> for some more information